I Changed a Lot

-I Changed a Lot was supported by four official singles: "They Don't Love You No More", featuring Jay-Z, Meek Mill, Rick Ross and French Montana, "Hold You Down", featuring Chris Brown, August Alsina, Future and Jeremih, "How Many Times", featuring Chris Brown, Lil Wayne and Big Sean and "Gold Slugs", featuring Chris Brown, August Alsina and Fetty Wap.
+I Changed a Lot was supported by four official singles: "They Don't Love You No More", featuring Jay-Z, Meek Mill, Rick Ross and French Montana, "Hold You Down", featuring Chris Brown, August Alsina, Future and Jeremih, "How Many Times", featuring Brown, Lil Wayne and Big Sean and "Gold Slugs", featuring Brown, Alsina and Fetty Wap.

 Singles

 The lead single, titled "They Don't Love You No More", featuring Jay-Z, Meek Mill, Rick Ross and French Montana, was officially released on April 29, 2014.
 It was produced by Mike Zombie and co-produced by DJ Khaled.
 The music video for "They Don't Love You No More", featuring Jay-Z, Meek Mill, Rick Ross and French Montana (directed by Gil Green and Khaled), premiered on June 22, 2014.

 The second single, titled "Hold You Down", featuring Chris Brown, August Alsina, Future and Jeremih, was released on August 10, 2014.
 It was produced by Lee on the Beats, Bkorn and LDB, and co-produced by Khaled.
 The music video for "Hold You Down", featuring Chris Brown, August Alsina, Future and Jeremih (directed by Gil Green), premiered on August 11, 2014.

 The music video for "How Many Times", featuring Chris Brown, Lil Wayne and Big Sean.
 The song was produced by OZ, Bkorn and Lee on the Beats, and co-produced by Khaled.
 It was released on May 11, 2015.
 The song was officially released on May 12, 2015, as the album's third single.

 The album's fourth single, "Gold Slugs", featuring Chris Brown, August Alsina and Fetty Wap, was released on October 12, 2015.
 It was produced by Lee on the Beats.
 The music video for "Gold Slugs", featuring Chris Brown, August Alsina and Fetty Wap, was also released on October 12, 2015.